SEFSC/FATES-ATI-FrameXtraction/_docs/about.md

 5. Modify the description, if desired.
 The recommendation is to specify what the repo is (in one or two sentences at most) and where it was forked from.
 For example:

-    > *A Jekyll-based theme designed for documentation and help systems.
-Forked from NOAA IOOS (https://github.com/ioos/documentation-theme-jekyll), which itself was forked from source repo: https://github.com/tomjohnson1492/documentation-theme-jekyll for IOOS DMAC documentation use.*
+    > A Jekyll-based theme designed for documentation and help systems.
+Forked from NOAA IOOS (https://github.com/ioos/documentation-theme-jekyll), which itself was forked from source repo: https://github.com/tomjohnson1492/documentation-theme-jekyll for IOOS DMAC documentation use.

 6. Unselect “Copy the main branch only” box.
 This repo currently has two branches: the **main** branch contains the bulk of the theme, and a second **navbars** branch controls the horizontal navigation bar.
 Both are needed and more may be added in the future.

 7. Click “Create fork”

-### Step 2.
-Clone the repository locally for easier editing (optional)
+### Step 2: Clone the repository locally for easier editing (optional)

 Cloning the repository onto your local machine can make editing files easier, especially formatted script and configuration files for which GitHub has only limited built-in dynamic formatting capabilities.
 The following steps assume [GitHub](https://desktop.github.com/){:target="_blank" rel="noopener"} and [Git Command Line Interface (CLI)](https://cli.github.com/){:target="_blank" rel="noopener"} are installed locally.